Table of Contents

 Compass by Margaritaville Anna Maria Sound is right off the island, but an excellent choice if you plan to split your time between Bradenton and Anna Maria Island.
 It’s a beautiful hotel overlooking the marina with a restaurant and bar on the property.

-Being so close together, the weather is similar across Longboat Key, Siesta Key, and Anna Maria Island.
+Being so close in proximity, the weather is similar across Longboat Key, Siesta Key, and Anna Maria Island.
 Like the rest of the Sunshine State, there aren’t huge differences in temperature throughout the year.
 It’s hot during the summer and mild during the winter.

 Note that Florida’s rainy season stretches from around late May to early September.
 This also roughly coincides with hurricane season (June to November) and a heightened chance of storms in general.
 The rain tapers off as you get to the winter months.
 Late winter through spring, the area sees the least rainfall of the year.